 As members of the general leisure industry, hospitality businesses must therefore cater to the early adopters, the tech-savvy, and the novices in one fell swoop—and staying ahead of the curve requires an inexhaustible spirit and a knowledge of industry trends.

-Here are 6 tech trends to keep in mind in 2014 that follow some similar themes of personalization, integration, and ease of access.
+Here are 6 tech trends to keep in mind that follow some similar themes of personalization, integration, and ease of access.

 1) Virtual reservations